henrydate/Melbourne_Ag_Co-op/README.md

 We successfully developed a solidity based application with staked tokens tied to the annual valuation of the established business.
 Operating costs are deducted from sales revenue (pistachio kernels) before being distributed to token holders.

+  - Earn yearly dividends
+  - Use your ETH
+  - Sustainable investment

 ## Data Preparation and Model Training
 #### Data Preparation